-Centurion was a professional officer who both trained and led his soldiers in battle.
-They were known for brutal, but effective methods of demanding discipline.
+Centurion was a professional officer who trained and led his soldiers in battle.
+They were known for brutal but effective methods of demanding discipline.
 This gave the Roman army superpowers.

-When these first line officers got killed, often the whole unit fell apart and fled.
-That is true both for the Roman army and many other armies that came after them.
+When these first-line officers got killed, often the whole unit fell apart and fled.
+That is true for the Roman army and many other armies that came after them.

 Romans and many other armies divided their raw and veteran units.
 The main reason was that veterans were less likely to break.
 The more experienced units a given army had, the stronger it was.

-Armies and crypto communities are at some level the same thing: a group of people acting towards the same goal.
-Or using Kevin Simmler’s terminology, a superorganism.
+Armies and crypto communities are, at some level, the same thing: a group acting towards the same goal and, using Kevin Simmler’s terminology, a superorganism.

 In this context, it is not unreasonable to assume that memes and intensity of reactions could be an indicator of the maturity of a given community.
 I.e. is it a veteran unit or raw recruits.

-This, in turn, leads to a conclusion that it could be a signal for predicting how resistant a coin is going to be during a crash.
+This, in turn, leads to the conclusion that it could be a signal for predicting how resistant a coin will be during a crash.